gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classDerivField_3_01ElementType_00_01IdxRange_3_01DDims_8_8_8_01_4_00_01MemorySpace_00_01LayoutStridedPolicy_01_4.md

 **Returns:**

-Field A subset of the data.
+ConstField A subset of the data.